creationix/howtonode.org/articles/how-to-module.markdown

 ## A package.json File

 Create a file in the root of your program named `package.json`.
-This file is a json description of what's in your project.
-If you're just writing a standalone server or website that isn't intended to ever be shared, then this is not strictly necessary, but it still does make some things more convenient.
+This file is a json description of what’s in your project.
+If you’re just writing a standalone server or website that isn’t intended to ever be shared, then this is not strictly necessary, but it still does make some things more convenient.